Childhood Immunization Initiative

 Increasing Access to Vaccines

 Most children get vaccinated during routine checkups with their family doctors.
-But in today's rough economy, more and more families go without health insurance, meaning that children may not have a regular health care provider, may miss annual checkups — and therefore miss out on their vaccinations.
-Group Health has teamed with local health departments and school districts in Pierce, King, and Spokane counties to provide free vaccine clinics — vaccinating nearly 17,000 children with over 33,000 vaccines over the last three years.
+But children without a regular health care provider may miss annual checkups — and therefore miss out on their vaccinations.
+Group Health has teamed with local health departments and school districts in Pierce, King, and Spokane counties to provide free vaccine clinics — vaccinating nearly 17,000 children with over 33,000 vaccines.

 Partnerships With Public Health

-Local health departments work everyday to keep our communities healthy and safe.
-The Foundation helps health departments in King, Pierce, and Spokane counties develop community-based strategies to increase childhood immunization rates, including school and child center immunization records review (to identify those lacking vaccinations), direct outreach to parents, and health promotion campaigns.
+Local health departments work every day to keep our communities healthy and safe.
+The Foundation helps health departments in Thurston and Spokane counties develop community-based strategies to increase childhood immunization rates, including school and child center immunization records review (to identify those lacking vaccinations), direct outreach to parents, and health promotion campaigns.